Supporting and encouraging community-based organisations in Kibera.

 About Kibera

 Kibera is an area of Nairobi, Kenya and is thought to be the largest slum in Africa, as well as one of the largest slums in the world.
 Population estimates for Kibera vary widely between 170,000 and 1.5 million, depending on the source.
+It continues to increase.

 The majority of Kibera’s population live in small, rented mud shacks with corrugated tin roofs.
-There is very little infrastructure in the area; clean water is sold at an inflated price by private sellers, access to electricity is very limited, and the lack of toilets and sewage systems means that the streets are strewn with human waste, as well as refuse.
+There is very little infrastructure in the area; clean water is sold at an inflated price by private sellers, access to electricity is very limited, and the lack of toilets and sewage systems means that the alley ways are strewn with human waste, as well as refuse.
 Medical and educational facilities are also extremely limited, and what is available is generally supplied by charitable organisations.

 Poverty is a key issue in Kibera, where there is an unemployment rate of about 50%, and where many of those who are employed are in relatively unskilled, poorly paid jobs.
 The cost of living in Kibera is relatively expensive (as in other slums).
 The majority of those in these informal settlements don’t have a steady source of income and many work as casual labourers in the surrounding factories where they earn about 200 Kenyan Shillings (£1.50) per day.
 Malnutrition, disease, alcohol and substance abuse, prostitution and violence are also all issues that heavily affect the people of Kibera, largely resulting from the poor living conditions.